mnot/I-D/draft-nottnick-ietf-decisions.md

 # Introduction

 The IETF guides its decisions with "rough consensus and running code."
-However, {{?BCP9}} does not explicitly define how consensus is achieved; it only highlights the importants of "broad" consensus.
+However, {{?BCP9}} does not explicitly define how that consensus is achieved; it only highlights the importants of "broad" consensus.

 {{Section 3.3 of ?RFC2418}} is more detailed: